linuxsimba/linuxsimba.github.io/_source/_posts/2017-01-30-baremetal-kubernetes-cumulus-quagga.md

 </code></pre>

 And finally, review the kubectl data after Kubernetes is installed.
 The IP address used by a Kubernetes node to talk to another Kubernetes node is found in the ``hostname`` label.
-In this case its a name, so it uses the /etc/hosts, or DNS to resolve.
-In this case it uses /etc/hosts.
+In this case the hostname is a name not an IP.
+So the node, uses ``/etc/hosts`` to resolve the host name to an IP address.

-/etc/hosts was programmed by [Kargo](https://github.com/kubernetes-incubator/kargo), the Kubernetes deployer.
+``/etc/hosts`` was programmed by [Kargo](https://github.com/kubernetes-incubator/kargo), the Kubernetes deployer.

 ```
 # kubectl get node --show-labels